ahmedaymanzekry/codex-belya/README.md

 - **Codex Session administration.** List and resume past Codex sessions, rename sessions, switch approval policies and models, compact context, or set working branches on demand.
 - **LiveKit ready.** Works with the Agents Playground or any LiveKit project, re-uses stored room and participant IDs for quicker reconnects.

+**Note**  currently welcoming pilot stage users and this is a canary release so feedback is most welcome.

 ---

 ## Accessibility & Voice-First Coding